Ade20boss/kivywaetherapp/README.md

-This is a siple weather app created in python
+This is a simple weather app created in python